oilcrest/ohwr-array/README.md

 # Overview

 ARRAY is a system for silicon sensor testing.
-It consisting of two Printed Circuit Boards:
-* an active 512-to-1 switching matrix,
-* a passive probe card to contact the sensor.
+It consisting of two Printed Circuit Boards: an active 512-to-1 switching matrix and a passive probe card to contact the sensor.
 It has been use to characterise large area silicon pad sensors for the CMS (HGCAL) and FCAL (LumiCal) collaborations.
+A description of the system is published in NIM A (in submission) and [arXiv](https://arxiv.org/abs/1903.10262).

 All design files are open source:
 * The hardware design files for both PCBs can be found [here](https://ohwr.org/project/array/array-hardware).